-Dislocation of the shoulder means the displacement of the upper arm bone (humerus) out of the shoulder joint.
-The shoulder joint is the most frequently dislocated major joint of the body — often caused by a significant force that separates the shoulder joint's ball (the top rounded portion of the upper arm bone, or humerus) away from the joint's socket (glenoid).
-The shoulder can dislocate in several ways, including the following:
+If you have dislocated your shoulder, your upper arm bone (humerus) has moved out of your shoulder joint.
+This is the most frequently dislocated major joint of your body.
+Dislocation is often caused by a significant force that separates your shoulder joint's ball (the top rounded portion of your upper arm bone) from your joint's socket (glenoid).

 The symptoms of a dislocated shoulder may resemble other conditions or medical problems.
-Always consult a doctor for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

-In addition to a complete medical history and physical examination, diagnostic procedures for a dislocated shoulder may include an X-ray (a diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film).
+In addition to a complete medical history and physical exam, diagnostic procedures for a dislocated shoulder usually include an X-ray.

 Treatment may include: